Check your Property Zoning

 Typically address very complex and large plans (such as new single-family dwellings or new commercial or apartment buildings) and require those plans be submitted by the contractor, with recontact for appointments initiated by the client and scheduled with the plan check engineer after review is completed.

 Separate approvals might be needed from other departments and agencies, depending on the project scope.
-They may include Planning, Fire, Public Works, Transportation, CRA LA, Housing, DWP, Cultural Affairs, Health, AQMD, LAUSD, Oil Gas, and Cal OSHA.
+They may include Planning, Fire, Public Works, Transportation, Housing, DWP, Cultural Affairs, Health, AQMD, LAUSD, Oil Gas, and Cal OSHA.

 Once the plan is approved, you will receive an email with the necessary information to pay the fees or taxes related to your project.
 After payment, a permit will be issued so that construction can begin.
 You can choose the payment option from: